-Sophie Buchaillard is a freelance writer with an interest in social justice and the history of travel, food and fashion.
-She is the author of two novels: Assimilation (Honno, 2024), which explores family secrets and the need to belong, through three generations of women; and This is Not Who We Are (Seren, 2022), the story of two-teenage pen-friends during the 1994 genocide in Rwanda.
-Sophie was shortlisted for the Bridport Poetry Prize in 2024 and the Wales Book of the Year in 2023.
-Her debut poetry collection is coming in 2025.
+Sophie Buchaillard is a freelance writer, poet and essayist, and the author of two novels: Assimilation, which explores the impact of family secrets and what it means to belong, through three generations of women; and This is Not Who We Are, the story of two-teenage pen-friends during the 1994 genocide in Rwanda.
+Sophie has been shortlisted for the Bridport Poetry Prize and the Wales Book of the Year.
+Her debut poetry pamphlet is due in October 2025.
+She is currently working on her third novel.

 One family's story set against the backdrop of some of the biggest political and humanitarian events of the century.